brianrourkeboll/FSharp.AspNetCore.WebAppBuilder/README.md

 - `configurationValue`, for adding a strongly-typed configuration value to the apps' dependency injection container.
 - `singleton`, for adding a singleton instance of a dependency to the app's dependency injection container.
 - `hostedService`, for adding a hosted background service to the app's dependency injection container.

+See the [API documentation](https://brianrourkeboll.github.io/FSharp.AspNetCore.WebAppBuilder/reference/fsharp-aspnetcore-builder-webappbuilder.html) for the full set of supported operations, with examples.

 The number of other special cases that could be added is practically infinite, corresponding to the countless first- and third-party `.Add*` extension methods and their even-more-countless overloads—`scoped`, `transient`, `serverSideBlazor`… A few more may be added, but it is unlikely to be many.